-2. PEX Is Quick & Easy To Install
+2. PEX Is Quick and Easy To Install

 Compare this to having to weld copper pipes together or use messy glue to hold together PVC tubes.

-We link to a useful YouTube video at the end of this post showing how easy it is to put together a PEX pipe plumbing system.
+We link to a helpful YouTube video at the end of this post showing how easy it is to assemble a PEX pipe plumbing system.

 3. Superior PEX Material

-PEX pipes are made out of flexible plastic (cross-linked polyethylene), which is perfect for DIY van conversions.
+PEX pipes are made of flexible plastic (cross-linked polyethylene), perfect for DIY van conversions.
 Because this material can flex and bend, the pipes are much more forgiving if your measurements aren’t 100% accurate.
-This is perfect for plumbing beginners, like us!
+This is perfect for plumbing beginners like us!

-Furthermore, this cross-linked polyethelene resists high-temperatures, corrosion, and abuse.
-Which is perfect for camper vans that intend to travel in a wide range of temperatures and climates.
+Furthermore, this cross-linked polyethylene resists high temperatures, corrosion, and abuse, which is perfect for camper vans that intend to travel in a wide range of temperatures and climates.